Debbie Bryan crowned TripAdvisor’s number one shopping destination in Nottingham, four years running.

 Team Debbie Bryan

 Alongside Debbie, Katie manages online communication, customer experiences and is in charge of the cocktail menu.
-Katie is about to complete the final year of her management degree apprenticeship at Nottingham Business School.
+In 2020, Katie completed a four-year management degree apprenticeship at Nottingham Business School.
 Debbie and Katie work collectively with Nottingham College Art & Design graduate, Hannah, who develops ideas for paper craft, illustration and printmaking.
 To top it off, her superb baking skills have gained us many of our five-star tea room reviews, most of which can be found on TripAdvisor, Google and Facebook.

 “The staff were extremely helpful, friendly and always on hand if we needed anything.”